Everything you need to know about unregistered NDIS providers

 The registration process takes time, money and effort - three things that many smaller providers don’t have a lot of.

-As a result, a lot of smaller service providers chose not to register with the NDIA, and are therefore classified as ‘unregistered providers’.
+As a result, a lot of smaller service providers chose not to register with the NDIS.

-The good news is that with the use of a plan manager such as Plan Partners, you can use your NDIS funds to access unregistered providers and you don’t have to deal with all the administrative hassle of claiming invoices.
+If you have Plan Management with Plan Partners, we will not only let you use your NDIS funds to access unregistered providers, we also deal with all the administrative hassle of processing invoices.
 This opens up a lot more opportunities and causes a lot less stress.
-Your plan manager will pay your providers directly, taking all the administration hassle away from you and your providers.
+We will get your providers paid directly, taking all the administration hassle away from you and your providers.
 You will always to be able to track your invoices and spending in your online Plan Partners Dashboard.